Saving Electricity home

 Good question!
 First off, we can discount your refrigerator, because it's the same refrigerator you had last month.
 It may be inefficient, but it's not suddenly 907 kilowatt hours more inefficient this month.
 And it wouldn't use 907 kilowatt hours total for the whole month by itself, even if you had the door open 24/7.
 (Check out the How much your appliances use page.)
 If your refrigerator uses 700 watt-hours (the least efficient part of the range), and it ran continuously, it would use only 504 kWh a month (700 watts x 24 hours/day x 30 days).

 A few possible tips: First, if you have ceiling fans and you're not using them, use them.
 Put them on the slow speed to get the warm air off the ceiling and down to the living area.
-If you don't have ceiling fans, get them.
-They'll make a big difference.
+If you don't have ceiling fans, get a box fan and aim it at the ceiling.
 Second, if your thermostat lets you turn off the heat to individual rooms, do so.
 Heat only the room that you're in at the moment.
 If you can't do that, then turn off ALL the heat and try using an oil-filled, plug-in, radiant heater instead.
 It runs on electricity, but since it's intended to heat only one room at a time, it'll use less electricity than your system which heats your whole apartment at once.
 Good luck!

 Also see my general page about heating and heating costs.